 For every hour of lecture, 4 hours of study are assumed, so each 20-hour passed module is equivalent to (20+420) / 25 = 4 ECTS credits.
 The calendar of the modules is usually provided a couple of months after the official beginning of the PhD cycle.
 Attending a module without doing the exam allows the acquisition of a number of credits corresponding to the hours of frequency only and not of study (e.g. 20 hours: 20/25 = 0.8 ECTS credits).
-Students must indicate in their personal training plan (see section 6.1.3) which modules they plan to attend, and on which they intend to make the exams.
+Students must: